SMGS2022/My_Portfolio/README.md

    - Resume
    - Contact me page

- ## Thank You!
+ ## Thank You! :handshake:

- Thank you for taking the time to explore my website! :smile:
+ Thank you for taking the time to explore my website!